-There will also be a presumption against development to the south of the village (not sure there is strong evidence for this on the basis of responses).
+There will also be a presumption against development to the south of the village as defined on the proposals map, although proposals for single dwellings which do not harm the valued landscape may be considered acceptable.

-Policy XX: Housing mix
+Policy 4: Housing mix

-Developments will need to provide a mix of housing types and sizes.
-A minimum of 40% of dwellings on new residential developments must be small homes with only 1 or 2 bedrooms, including some open-market dwellings.
+Developments will need to provide a mix of housing types and sizes, and these should demonstrably meet local need.
+Any single development of more than one dwelling should not comprise solely of one bedroomed dwellings, but will need to include one and two bedroomed dwellings.

 In addition, a minimum of 20% of dwellings must be suitable for or easily adapted for older or less mobile residents.
 Proposals for sheltered housing will be supported in principle.

-The inclusion of starter homes, eco-homes and/or self-build plots on development sites will be considered as a benefit in the planning balance.
+The inclusion of affordable home ownership, eco-homes and/or self-build plots on development sites will be considered as a benefit in the planning balance.